ayushpoddar/my-personal-site/content/shorts/rename-branch.md

 ```

 This will create a new branch in our remote (origin) named `unicorn-feature`.
 However, the old
 branch still remains in remote.
-To verify, you can run `git branch --all` to list all the branches - including
+To verify, you can run the `git branch --all` to list all the branches - including
 the ones in remote.
 The next step, then, is to delete the old branch (`good-feature`) from remote.

 ### Deleting the old branch from remote